es19488/UT_workshop_LMER/README.md

 You may also find the following YouTube video helpful to get you started with R, in case you have never used it before: https://www.youtube.com/watch?v=eR-XRSKsuR4

-Please do not hesitate to reach out to me via es19488@essex.ac.uk if you have any questions/require further information.
+Please do not hesitate to reach out to the instructor (Dr. Ehsan Solaimani) via es19488@essex.ac.uk if you have any questions/require further information.